 The College of Agricultural, Human, and Natural Resource Sciences (CAHNRS) at Washington State University is an expansive and diverse college that includes 16 academic units, 4 research and extension centers distributed across the state, 13 subject matter centers, and 39 county and tribal extension offices.
 CAHNRS fosters disciplines that serve at the interface of scientific discovery and its application to the advancement of society and improvement of the human experience.

 In the fall of 2012, CAHNRS created a National Board of Advisors (NBOA) comprised of 100 industry representatives and stakeholders, including many alumni from every program within the college.
 The goal of establishing the NBOA was to enroll external advisors into partnering with CAHNRS personnel to create innovative academic, extension and research programs that served the needs of their industries.
-NBOA is now SEAC, the Student Experience Advisory Council, and the continued intention is to co-create new initiatives that considered industry input during the development process instead of asking industry to react to initiatives that the college established.
-Relevance is a key to success in fulfilling the land grant mission of this university, and the best portal for accessing relevance is through our industry partners.
+NBOA is now SEAC, the Student Experience Advisory Council, and the continued intention is to co-create new initiatives with industry input understanding that relevance is a key to success in fulfilling the land grant mission of this university, and the best portal for accessing relevance is through our industry partners.

-NBOA discussion focused on beyond the book experiences that would allow students to translate what they learn in the classroom to industry related activities.
-In addition alumni and industry partners voiced a need for access to high quality leadership and skill development in their workplace.
-The Center for Transformational Learning and Leadership (CTLL) was developed out of this collaboration, and the vision for the center continues to grow, serving CAHNRS, WSU, the region and the world.
+SEAC is focused on beyond the book experiences that will allow students to translate what they learn in the classroom to industry related activities.
+Through these efforts, alumni and industry partners can fulfill their need for access to high quality leadership and skill development in their workplace.
+Ultimately, the Center for Transformational Learning and Leadership (CTLL) was developed out of this collaboration, and the vision for the center continues to grow, serving CAHNRS, WSU, the region and the world.

 About the CTLL